-At last, files with the two kinds of macros mentioned above can only be included once among all the object files since multiple inclusions will result multiple declaration of the macros.
+Files with the two kinds of macros mentioned above can only be included once among all the object files since multiple inclusions will result in multiple declarations of the macros.
 The location of inclusion is thus an important choice.
-For the CPU-GPU simulation, we cannot place it in the simulation implementation file since it also serves as the super class for simulation_cuda implementation file and is thus included in GPU accelerations as well.
+For the CPU-GPU simulation, I could not place the macros it in the simulation implementation file since it also serves as the super class for simulation_cuda implementation file.
+Thus included in GPU accelerations as well.
 Therefore, the only place that will determine if a simulation is CPU only or CPU-GPU simulation is the actual test file.
 One of the header files also includes implementation details and for that file in particular, it was placed inside simulation_cuda implementation file since that will never be included in a CPU only simulation.

 Reliability:

-One aspect of the new system important to biological users is the reliability of the system.
+One aspect of the new system that is important to biological users is the reliability of the system.
 Is the new system conducting all parts of simulation correctly?
-One way to test this is to see if the new system is able to replicate the simulation results of the original system.
-Controlled tests are conducted to test the simulation accuracy of this system.
+One way to test this is to see if the new system can replicate the simulation results of the original system.
+Controlled tests are conducted to check the accuracy of the simulation in this system.
 I passed the same set of simulation results into both the original system and the new system for simulation.
 After the concentration level of each species and each cell are recorded along the entire simulation, we compare the concentration levels from two systems to see if they are identical to each other.
-This controlled tests show that there is a 0.3% discrepancy in final simulation results after 60,000 time steps (equivalent to 600 minutes, a common length for the segmentation clock project).
+These controlled tests demonstrate a 0.3% discrepancy in final simulation results after 60,000 time steps (equivalent to 600 minutes, a common length for the segmentation clock project).

 This slight discrepancy in simulation results may stem from the differences in implementation of the system.
-Recall from the simulation section that, the original system updates concentration level of a species based on the corresponding differential equation, which only counts the influences of a reaction on that particular species at a time.
+As described in the simulation section, the original system updates concentration level of a species based on the corresponding differential equation, which only counts the influences of a reaction on that particular species at a time.
 This process will be repeated for each of the species and if a reaction is related to multiple species, it will be included in multiple differential equations.
-On the other side, the new system gathers all active rate changes one reactions may impose on various species and then update the concentration level for each of the species collectively.
-Potential rounding off error may rise since the order of two sub processes is switched.
+On the other hand, the new system gathers all active rate changes that one reaction may impose on various species and then the system updates the concentration level for each of the species collectively.
+Potential rounding off error may arise since the order of two sub processes is switched.
 But overall, this is a relatively small error especially after 60,000 time steps and will not affect any system level characteristics of the biological network.

 Possible future work:

-In this new system for simulating biological regulatory networks, I have utilized model separation, simulation mechanism reconstruction, compressed sparse row and GPU acceleration for easier model switch, independent simulation update, reduced memory requirement on CPU and GPU, and improved runtime overall.
-At this point, the majority of the simulation process is completed and desirable results are attained in various aspects.
-However, there are potential improvements to the system as a whole and to be completed in future exploration of this system.
+In conclusion, I have constructed a new system that allows for easier model switching and independent simulation updates.
+Additionally, this system reduces the memory requirement on CPU and GPU computing environments, and improves the overall runtime in simulating multiple parameter sets.
+At this stage of the project, much of the simulation process is complete and desirable results have been attained.
+There are potential improvements, however, that can be implemented to the system in the future.